python-trio/trio/docs/source/tutorial.rst

 .. currentmodule:: trio

 Welcome to the Trio tutorial!
-Trio is a modern Python library for writing asynchronous applications – often, but not exclusively, asynchronous network applications.
+Trio is a modern Python library for writing asynchronous applications – that is, programs that want to do multiple things at the same time with parallelized I/O, like a web spider that fetches lots of pages in parallel, a web server juggling lots of simultaneous downloads... that sort of thing.
 Here we'll try to give a gentle introduction to asynchronous programming with Trio.

 We assume that you're familiar with Python in general, but don't worry – we don't assume you know anything about asynchronous programming or Python's new ``async/await`` feature.

-Also, we assume that your goal is to *use* Trio to write interesting programs, so we won't go into the nitty-gritty details of how ``async/await`` is implemented inside the Python interpreter.
+Also, unlike many ``async/await`` tutorials, we assume that your goal is to *use* Trio to write interesting programs, so we won't go into the nitty-gritty details of how ``async/await`` is implemented inside the Python interpreter.
 The word "coroutine" is never mentioned.
-The fact is, you really don't *need* to know any of that stuff unless you want to *implement* a library like Trio, so we leave it out.
-We'll include some links in case you're the kind of person who's curious to know how it works under the hood, but you should still read this section first, because the internal details will make much more sense once you understand what it's all for.
+The fact is, you really don't *need* to know any of that stuff unless you want to *implement* a library like Trio, so we leave it out (though we'll throw in a few links for those who want to dig deeper).

+Okay, ready?
+Let's get started.

 Before you begin